mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Searches the specified *path*s (default: `.`) for apps of the specified type (either `war` or `docker`, default is `war`) and creates one stage for each of them. *name* specifies the name for new stages.
-It must contain only lower case ascii characters or digit.
-Otherwise it's rejected because it would cause problems with urls or docker tags that contain the name. *name* may include an underscore `_`, which will be subsituted by the respective app name.
+It must contain only lower case ascii characters or digit or dashes.
+Otherwise it's rejected because it would cause problems with urls or docker tags that contain the name. *name* may also include an underscore `_`, which will be substituted by the respective app name.

 Reports an error if a stage already exists.
 You can disable this with the `-optional` option.